Danish minority of Southern Schleswig: Overview

 The history of the Danish minority dates back to the Danish settlement of the region in the late Iron Age.
 The first ethnic Danes settled in Southern Schleswig in the 7th century.
-One of the first Danish cities, Hedeby, were founded in about 800.
+One of the first Danish cities, Hedeby, was founded around the year 800.
 The Danevirke between Hollingstedt and the Eckernförde bay was a Danish border wall towards Germany.

-Schleswig (Southern Jutland) was in the Viking Age still a direct part of the Kingdom of Denmark.
-First in the 13th century it became a fiefdom of Denmark.
-Old Danish were spoken north of a line between the Eider, Treene and Eckernförde Bay.
+Schleswig (Southern Jutland) was still a part of the Kingdom of Denmark in the Viking Age.
+It first became a fiefdom of Denmark in the 13th century.
+Old Danish was spoken north of a line between the Eider, Treene and Eckernförde Bay.
 But in the 17th, 18th and up to the 19th centuries there was a language shift from Danish and North Frisian dialects to Low German and later to High German as common speech in Southern Schleswig.
-Many German-minded Schleswigians have therefore ethnic Danish roots.
-At the same time there grew a conflict between German and Danish National Liberals, that culminated in two German-Danish wars in the 19th century.
-After the Second Schleswig War Schleswig became for the first time part of a German state, and accordingly a Danish minority organized itself.
-After a plebiscite in 1920 Northern Schleswig was officially reunited with Denmark, while Southern Schleswig remained a part of Germany.
+Many German-minded Schleswigians therefore have ethnic Danish roots.
+At the same time a conflict grew between German and Danish National Liberals, that culminated in two German-Danish wars in the 19th century.

+After the Second Schleswig War Schleswig became part of a German state for the first time, and accordingly a Danish minority organized itself.
+A plebiscite in 1920 officially reunited Northern Schleswig with Denmark, while Southern Schleswig remained a part of Germany.
 As a result, a German minority emerged in Northern Schleswig, while a smaller Danish minority remained in Southern Schleswig.